mweinelt/kea-exporter/README.rst

     --help                    Show this message and exit.

-You can also configure the exporter using environment variables :
+You can also configure the exporter using environment variables:

 ::

    export MODE="http"
    export ADDRESS="0.0.0.0"
    export PORT="9547"